vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 (Vol

-lastas) 10 all directions from the shrine of Viśveśvara 628, āyatadas, fourteen named 640, belief that dying 10 Basaras freed one from samsāra, led the old and decrepit to crowd ın K. and persons about to die were remov ed to the banks of the Ganges 626, called Jitvari by traders 621, construc tion and endowment of mathas at K. highly eulogised 639, conclusions drawn from the stories in the Epic and Purāṇas that Baparas was once a centre of non-Aryan worship cri ticized 622-623; Dasaśvamedba. ghat famed for centuries 634 635, derivation and significance of the game Kaśi 625; eulogies of greatness and uniqueness of K cover thousands of verses 629, famed for the qualities of its cloth in the second century B, C, 619, first called Anandakanana and then Avimukta 624; five questions about K. ashed by sages to Bhrgu in the Padmapurana 623; for devotees of siva there is no other remedy even in great calamities or incurable diseases than touching the water of the feet of the image of God 641, Ganesas are 56 at K. 638; ghāts in Banaras for at least a thousand years 634-637, hardly any other city in the world can claim greater anti qurty, greater contrauity and greater popular veneration than Banaras 618; hyperbolic descriptions of the results of bathiog and dying 10 Kasi in the Parānas 629-630, in the times of Buddha, Banaras was a great and famous city like Rajagrba, Sāketa, Srāvastı 621, individual tirthas in K. described 632-640; it is said that mere residence in K till death not only frees a man from such sias as brahmana-murder, but also frees him from the cycle of births and deaths 566, 19 called Ādandakāpapa because it gives joy to Siva 626, Jābālopa
+lastas) 10 all directions from the shrine of Viśveśvara 628, āyatadas, fourteen named 640, belief that dying 10 Basaras freed one from samsāra, led the old and decrepit to crowd ın K. and persons about to die were remov ed to the banks of the Ganges 626, called Jitvari by traders 621, construc tion and endowment of mathas at K. highly eulogised 639, conclusions drawn from the stories in the Epic and Purāṇas that Baparas was once a centre of non-Aryan worship cri ticized 622-623; Dasaśvamedba. ghat famed for centuries 634 635, derivation and significance of the game Kaśi 625; eulogies of greatness and uniqueness of K cover thousands of verses 629, famed for the qualities of its cloth in the second century B, C, 619, first called Anandakanana and then Avimukta 624; five questions about K. ashed by sages to Bhrgu in the Padmapurana 623; for devotees of siva there is no other remedy even in great calamities or incurable diseases than touching the water of the feet of the image of God 641, Ganesas are 56 at K. 638; ghāts in Banaras for at least a thousand years 634-637, hardly any other city in the world can claim greater anti qurty, greater contrauity and greater popular veneration than Banaras 618; hyperbolic descriptions of the results of bathiog and dying 10 Kasi in the Parānas 629-630, in the times of Buddha, Banaras was a great and famous city like Rajagrba, Sāketa, Srāvastı 621, individual tirthas in K. described 632-640; it is said that mere residence in K till death not only frees a man from such sias as brahmana-murder, but also frees him from the cycle of births and deaths 566, 19 called Ādandakāpapa because it gives joy to Śiva 626, Jābālopa

 nisad gives an esoteric meaning to .
 Avinukta, Varana and Nasi 625-626; Jain works like the Kalpasūtra say tbat Arhat Parsya was born 10 Bagaras 621, Jñāpavāpi, origia and importance of 638; Kapalamocana gbāt at K. 19ancient 639; Kaśikhanda, a part of Skandapurana, devotes 15000 verses to Banaras and sub. tirthas 623 , kaown under five dames from ancient times viz.
 Vērānasi, Kaśi, Avimulta, Anandakānana and Śmaśāna or Mabasmaśīna 624 : lauded and described at great length in several Puranas 623;' lingas god tīrtbas at K. mentioned in some purānas are npmerous 639-40; Lolārka is one of the twelve sbones of the Sun la K 6332, 634 ; Madi. karnika pool is the most holy among tithas at K. 635, mantras recited when contemplatiog Manikarnika 633, Mleccbas, 1asects, birds, beasts, wormsafter death in K.Eind happiness 630, by identifying Asi and Varana with Idā and other nādis mystic fla vour is imparted to those names 631; name Aviraukta, derived and explaio. ed in two ways 626, Dame Smaśāna or Mabāśmasana due to various causes 626-627, Dame Vārānasi is derived from the two rivers Varanā (modern Bārna) and Ass, which are respec tively the northern and southera boundaries of the modern city 625, name was spelt as Bepares ap to receat times, but now it is spelt as Banaras 618, Nāradiyapurana says that Banaras tas at first the city of Madhava, but later on becamc a Saiva-ksetra 6220, Nārāyanabhatta says that in the case of Visveśvara linga there is no blemish due to the touch of the untouchable 633, 000 should not commit the slightest sin in K. As praishment is relatively far heavier 638, Pancaganga-ghīt, so called because five nvers, Kirana